kebag-logics/pipewire/src/modules/module-avb/doc/INSTALL.md

 phc2sys[2061.270]: CLOCK_REALTIME phc offset         0 s2 freq  +14811 delay   2124
 ```

-## Run pipewire
+## Run PipeWire

-Once Pipewire is installed, the execution shall be done as below in a terminal:
+Once PipeWire is installed, the execution shall be done as below in a terminal:

 ```bash
  $ cd ~/pipewire